Which country is cheaper, the USA or Belgium?

 The USA is a country offering many small towns with plenty of activities.
 Plenty of small towns can be found across the United States with historical charm and a friendly vibe.
 Many of these small towns are in the mountains and offer scenic views, while others are near the beach or even outside of larger cities.
 The small towns of New England are especially popular because they have that typical American charm along with plenty of modern conveniences for visitors.

-The USA offers many theater and performance venues for visitors.
+The USA attracts a wide-range of world-class performances.
 New York City is the home of Broadway, after all, where world-class plays, musicals, and concerts debut at a number of famous and historic theaters.
 Many of these shows go on to tour the nation and visit the many theaters that can be found in almost any large or small city so that local audiences can see famous shows in their home towns.
 Furthermore, major cities such as Chicago, L.A., Las Vegas, and Boston have theater districts with multiple venues where visitors and locals alike can experience new and touring productions.

 NYC: Visiting Broadway is a quintessential NYC experience.
 Whether you enjoy the theater or simply want to experience something new, seeing a Broadway show is a true bucket list activity.